VitalijusNi/SelfEducational/README.md

 BankAccount.py - learning more about threading, and there small project.

-Right now learning about regular expression functions, SQlite3 and Tkinter (Python's de-facto standard GUI)  will make a samall project with these.
+Right now learning about regular expression functions, SQlite3 and Tkinter (Python's GUI)  will make a samall project with these.